 So let’s dig in!

 Learn how to earn $3K a month+ as a freelancer working less than 25 hours a week even if you think you have no experience.

 This FREE crash course will teach you all about the freelance industry, so you can finally end the family vs. finances battle.

-Summary: an app that lets freelancers send proposals, contracts, and invoices all simplified in one place.
+Summary: an app that lets freelancers send proposals, virtual assistant contracts, and invoices all simplified in one place.
 It has a cool feature that allows you to embed forms into your website, so when someone inquires about your services, it adds their information to your database so you can reach out to them.

 - Web app and a mobile app for freelancers on the go.

 - Send and store proposal, invoice, and contract all in one place.

 - Create your workflows to automate emails, contracts, and invoices.

 - Integrates with Zapier, QuickBooks, Calendly, and GSuite.